Data analysis is now a priority for businesses, and choosing the right data analysis tool is key to turning troves of data into usable information.

-Classify data by topic, sentiment, intent, and more, or extract relevant information, like names, locations, and keywords.
-Then, connect text analysis models to the tools or apps you already use via native integrations MonkeyLearn’s robust API.
+MonkeyLearn's suite of data analysis tools allow you to classify data by topic, sentiment, intent, and more, or extract relevant information, like names, locations, and keywords.
+Native integration and a robust API make it easy to connect the tools and apps you already use to MonkeyLearn’s machine learning tools.

 Depending on your needs, you can opt for different solutions, including TurboPrep, which allows you to clean and prepare your data; AutoModel, which provides different algorithms to build machine learning models; and DataStudio, to create a visual workflow and explore your data.